top of page

 Job Qualifications Preferences:

-• Previous teaching experience, or completion of a teacher certification program (or in progress)
+• Previous school counseling experience, or completion of a teacher/counselor/social worker Special Services Licensure program

 • Have previous experience with high-poverty education areas